 A myriad of everyday issues constantly inhibit the ability of blind and visually impaired citizens to fully and equally participate in society.
-Blind SA, therefore, lobbies for change and correction of targeted issues, for example:
+Blind SA, therefore, lobbies for change and correction of several targeted issues.

 Access To Braille Text Books